V-Sekai/world/00_basic_tooling.md

 - **Terraform**: An open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.
 - **Ansible**: An open-source software provisioning, configuration management, and application-deployment tool enabling infrastructure as code.

+The specifics of the Docker containers and the Linux operating system are to be determined in the future.

 ## Local and Cloud Storage with SeaweedFS and S3

 For local storage, we use: